 Regardless of the size, scope, or complexity of your case - we're here to provide you with unmatched presentation.

 If you have been injured at work, you should speak with an attorney at Lanier Law Group about filing for benefits through the North Carolina workers' compensation system.

 To recover workers' compensation benefits, you must establish two things:

-- You were employed when the injury took place.
+- You were employed when the injury took place

 Many people who suffer an injury are no longer able to work, at least for a while.
 With the help of workers' compensation benefits, however, injured workers can continue to receive an income even though they are no longer able to work.

 Whether your employer is obstructing your effort to receive workers’ compensation benefits, your application for benefits has been denied, or you simply need help in general, don’t hesitate to contact an experienced attorney at our office today.

 If you file for benefits through the workers' compensation system, your employer is responsible for paying your medical expenses and has the right to direct your medical treatment.
 This means your employer may choose a doctor for you.